Gold Coast lifeguards

 - 800 metre paddle on a rescue board.

-Council pioneered this test to be completed on a natural ocean course utilising the headland at Greenmount Point and the Groyne at Coolangatta Beach.
-Lifeguards are required to swim from Greenmount to a buoy situated adjacent to the Coolangatta Groyne, run on the sand to Greenmount Point and back, and then finish with an ocean paddle on a rescue board from Coolangatta to Greenmount rounding turning buoys, before finishing at Greenmount Point.
+The City pioneered this test to be completed on a natural ocean course utilising the headland at Greenmount Point and the groyne at Coolangatta Beach.
+Lifeguards are required to swim from Greenmount to a buoy situated adjacent to Kirra Groyne, run on the sand to Greenmount Point and back, and then finish with an ocean paddle on a rescue board from Coolangatta to Greenmount rounding turning buoys, before finishing at Greenmount Point.

-The formal test was initiated by Council in 1978 as an addition to the pool time swim to ensure that lifeguards were competent in all disciplines relevant to their duties as an ocean lifeguard.
-The pool qualification for permanent lifeguards is the completion of an 800m swim in a 50m pool within 14 minutes.
+The formal test was initiated by the City in 1978 as an addition to the pool time swim to ensure that lifeguards were competent in all disciplines relevant to their duties as an ocean lifeguard.
+The pool qualification for permanent lifeguards is the completion of an 800 metre swim in a 50 metre pool within 14 minutes.

-For more information on the prerequisites for becoming a Gold Coast City Council lifeguard, download the fact sheet located below in Related Information.
+For more information on the prerequisites for becoming a City lifeguard, find the link to the fact sheet below.